 The Indonesian National Institute of Aeronautics and Space (LAPAN) previously hosted the Indonesia UN-SPIDER Regional Support Office (RSO).
 This organization has merged with other Indonesian research agencies under the National Research and Innovation Agency (BRIN) since September 2021.

 The RSO-Indonesia was established on 19 February 2013 during the fiftieth session of the Scientific and Technical Subcommittee of the Committee on the Peaceful Uses of Outer Space in Vienna, Austria.
-LAPAN has implemented several projects in the field of disaster management and emergency response such as flood, drought, fire hotspots, and climate monitoring or prediction, as well as the assessment of tsunamis, earthquakes or volcanic eruptions.
-As an RSO, LAPAN will continue to provide experts for UN-SPIDER's Technical Advisory Support to countries within the region and to contribute to capacity building efforts in the region.
+Since then, various projects have been implemented in the field of disaster management and emergency response, such as floods, droughts, fire hotspots, and climate monitoring or prediction, as well as the assessment of tsunamis, earthquakes, and volcanic eruptions.
+As an RSO-Indonesia, BRIN will continue to provide experts for UN-SPIDER's Technical Advisory Support to countries within the region and contribute to capacity building efforts in the region.